The Caves of Ægissíða: Modern interest

 However, farmers stopped utilizing the caves and repairing their entrances, when it became cheaper and easier to build concrete houses to store animals and food.
-In the past five decades many caves have stood open to winds, rain and snow damage.
+Unfortunately, in the late 20th century and early 21st century many caves stood open to winds, rain and snow damage.

 The caves were closed to the public until recently.
 In 2016 descendants of Ægissíða gathered all known information, written and oral stories, about the caves.
-The farmers also restored the caves in order to protect them from weather damage and make them accessible to tourists.
+The family also began working with archaeologists to excavate and restore the caves.
+The farmers restored the caves in order to protect them from weather damage and make them accessible to tourists.
 Interestingly, in 2017, they discovered a new 25 meter long cave and a new 6 meter long side cave while digging out a part of cave which has not been full of mold for centuries.

+Over time, they made four caves accessible by the summer of 2020, while continuing efforts to restore the remaining caves.
+During this process, they founded The Caves of Hella in 2019 and offer now daily guided tours.
+By the summer of 2025 they have made five caves accessible.
+Through these tours, they share the stories of the caves with the public—reaching tourists as well as Icelandic travellers and locals alike.
+Visitors are shown all five caves, three of which are large enough to enter and comfortably accommodate groups.
+The site also hosts a variety of events, including mass, acoustic concerts, weddings, and more.

 The season 3 of the Netflix mystery thriller series Entrapped was filmed at the caves.